 As a kid I grew up on my parents farm, and one sound that I remember from as far back as my memory stretches is that whenever my Dad got up from the dining table after breakfast or lunch, and headed off out to work on the farm he would always pause by the barometer hanging on the wall in the hall and tap it with his finger.
 I never thought about why he tapped it, it just seemed a funny sort of ritual…

 Many years later when I bought a barometer for my own house, I learned to appreciate why he tapped it.
 Barometers display the current pressure and the indicator tends to have some friction by design, in that it displays and holds the current pressure.
 And when you tap it it briefly it frees itself and changes to display the current pressure, so it behaves a bit like refreshing or reloading a website.
 The same applies to my barometer above, so it must be by design but also note my barometer has a second arm which you can manually set.
 So when I check the pressure, I note the current reading, tap the centre of the glass and note which direction the pressure is changing, and then set the second arm to that position.
+Why this is important is that it displays a trend: is pressure dropping or rising?

 Here are some useful articles about interpreting the information you get from a barometer: